onkar3003/sudoku/README.md

   * Solve button in the UI will get you the resultant puzzle with solved values.

 ## Complexity
-Complexity of this application is O(n*n).
+ * Complexity of this application is O(n^2).
-As far as complexity is concerned it will be ok to have O(n*n) complexity as the standard values for the Sudoku is 9*9.
+ * As far as complexity is concerned it will be ok to have O(n^2). complexity as the standard values for the Sudoku is 9x9.
 Hence complexity is not big threat considering the Application.